polats/free-the-claw/README.md

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/free-the-claw)

 For persistent hosting, deploy on [Railway](https://railway.com) with two services from this repo.
-You will probably need the Hobby Plan ($5/month) as the free tier may not be enough for the image size.
+You will probably need the Hobby Plan ($5/month) as the free tier may not have enough memory for openclaw.

 1. Click the **Deploy on Railway** badge above
 2. Add your NVIDIA NIM API key from https://build.nvidia.com/settings/api-keys in the openclaw service's variables